 Believe it or not, your plants will tell you.
 Not literally, of course, but they will show you.

 If your plants aren’t getting enough regular sunlight, they will grow tall with weak stems and the leaves will be lighter in color.
 New leaves will often be larger in size and the leaves on the inner part of the plant may start to turn yellow.

 If your plants show these symptoms, you are going to want to get them some additional light.
 The most successful light bulbs contain both blue and red wavelengths of light.
 The blue is especially useful for foliage growth and the red is for flowering and fruiting.

 Types of Light Bulbs Available

 The main problem with both incandescent and fluorescent bulbs is that they aren’t generally powerful enough to flower more than a couple of plants, unless you get a ton of them.
-That is not cost effective, however.
+Once you get a lot of them, they are no longer cost effective, because there are much more efficient lighting options available.
 If you have more than a couple of plants, you would be much better off with high-intensity discharge lights (HID) or LED lights.